ATI-Wuhan/WhatieSDK_Android/README.md

 ### 5.3 Remove device
-You can unbind your device.
-If the device is unbound, the device is reset to network-pending state after connecting wifi network next time.
+You can remove your device.
+If the device is removed, the device is reset to network-pending state after connecting wifi network next time.

 ```java
 /**  *